Quarantine to keep Taylor out of Adelaide's weekend matches

 “We had Katie Perkins training with us this week so we'll see how the squad looks, and when Staf is available [before making a decision].”

-Ranked in the top 10 of the ICC T20 batting rankings, the right-hander has gathered 1 074 runs in 60 Big Bash games, while taking 49 wickets with her steady off-spin.
+Ranked in the top 10 of the International Cricket Council (ICC) Twenty20 batting rankings, the right-hander has gathered 1,074 runs in 60 Big Bash games, while taking 49 wickets with her steady off spin.

 Taylor is one of two West Indies players competing in the Big Bash League with off-spinner all-rounder Hayley Matthews down to represent Hurricanes.